 - The wings of Tanabi supposedly give you flight, but actually fly on their own and you have to hold onto it.
 The Jet Bootsu can count as well.

 - Static from Static Shock, like the comics example above, has a disk that he flies around on by magnetically levitating it, originally trash can lids.
 His demonstration of the power was doing this with a car.
 One time later in the series, however, has him floating above a falling billboard and slowing it down with his powers.
 Either this means he can also float relative to an object or may develop full flight powers in the future, similarly to how Magneto does it considering he uses purely magnetic powers at one point in the series finale.

-- Scootaloo from My Little Pony: Friendship Is Magic, despite being a pegasus, has wings that are too small to support her weight.
+- Scootaloo, despite being a pegasus, has wings that are too small to support her weight.
 She compensates by using her wings to propel herself when riding her scooter.
-She can use this to catch some major air when jumping and can hover a few inches above ground.
+She can use this to catch some major air when jumping and can hover a short height above ground.

 - Levitating platforms are often provided for heroes who can't fly by either Zatara or Green Lantern in Young Justice.
 Artemis (along with the other archers) and Robin sometimes use grappling hooks of some kind to get around, as well.

 - The Incredible Hulk cannot fly.
-But in the 1966 Marvel Superheroes animated TV series, The Hulk is known to undertake lengthy "mountain leaps" that look remarkably similar to flight.
+But in The Marvel Super Heroes, The Hulk is known to undertake lengthy "mountain leaps" that look remarkably similar to flight.

 - NASA's Space Shuttle generates 37 million horsepower at lift-off, and achieves a ground speed of 17,000 MPH to reach orbit, but has to come back to Earth unpowered, as a glider.
 The main engines are useless without the giant External (fuel) Tank.
 The shuttle gets one chance, and one chance only, at landing.